theMILOlab/SPTCR-Seq-Pipeline/README.md

         1. Preprocessing Reads (2_Preprocess_Reads.sh)
         2. Cluster & Correct Reads (3_Cluster_Correct.sh)

 When Calling SPTCR_Full_Pipeline.sh with the indicated args, these scripts will be called sequentially with standard args.
 This is the recommended form to call SPTCR_Pipeline.
-If you want more control of the intermediate steps or reuse already calculated output, then you have to call the scripts sequentially.
+If you want more control of the intermediate steps or reuse already calculated preprocessed reads, then you have to call the scripts sequentially.

 ### 1. Combined Demultiplexing & Preprocessing of Reads
 ***